eksctl-io/eksctl/userdocs/src/usage/vpc-cluster-access.md

 eksctl utils update-cluster-endpoints -f config.yaml --approve
 ```

-Note that if you don't pass a flag in it will keep the current value.
+Note that if you don't pass a flag, it will keep the current value.
 Once you are satisfied with the proposed changes,
 add the `approve` flag to make the change to the running cluster.

 ## Restricting Access to the EKS Kubernetes Public API endpoint